The best photographers and cinematographers use depth of field knowledge for precise control over their images.

 What is the circle of confusion?

-The circle of confusion is the measurement of a point source of light that falls on the focal plane.
+The circle of confusion is the measurement of a point source of film light that falls on the focal plane.
 The diameter of this circle is measured by fractions of millimeters.
 This light is never truly in focus, which is why size of the circle of confusion is used to determine the quality of a lens.
 The smallest circle a lens can generate (circle of least confusion) registers a light source in “perfect focus.”

 This is used to measure lens precision.
 Once you’ve calculated the circle of confusion, you can then accurately determine how precise the focus of your lens will be, and paired with the focal length, you can determine the hyperfocal distance of a particular lens.